 Several words may define FM’s future, like “adaptability” or “foresight”.
 However, the future will be characterised by innovation, at several levels and in different contexts.

 Facility management’s core philosophy, which is that of foreseeing problems, is key.
 Therefore, every tool, technology and process improvement that allows us to make better decisions will enable FM to be more efficient and to become an added value for the organisation it is a part of.

 FM will always be the ‘agent’ that, after identifying several challenges, will implement and deliver the solution that enables sustainable growth and user productivity and, by extension, the success of the business.

 In a world that’s constantly evolving, the leaders pave the way to turn today’s trends into tomorrow’s standards.

-We’ve talked to a total of 11 industry experts about these same topics.
-Access the ebook (free access – no form required!) and find out what their thoughts and forecasts are for 2022.
+We’ve talked to industry experts about these same topics.
+Access the ebook (free access – no form required!) and find out what their thoughts and forecasts are for this year.